jlevy/frontmatter-format/README.md

 The style specifies the matching terminating delimiter for the end of the frontmatter as well as an optional prefix (which is typically a comment character in some language).

-The supported frontmatter styles are:
+The allowed frontmatter styles are:

 1. *YAML style*: delimiters `---` and `---` with no prefix on each line.
    Useful for **text** or **Markdown** content.